razorcd/ml-project/project1/README.md

     - source: [server/Dockerfile](server/Dockerfile)
     - docker image is serving the API on port 9000
     - see below how to build and run the docker image
+9. Deployed to DigitalOcean using the docker image.
+    - see below how to call ML-project1 running in cloud

 # Steps to run the application.